PASTORAL MINISTRY HANDBOOK | CHAPTER 11

 In addition to the general expectations of all ministers and members in the Church of the United Brethren in Christ, USA, national conference ministers are expected to faithfully fulfill the following requirements:

 All national conference ministers will file an annual report with the bishop and cluster leader.
 In addition, they are expected to file a separate annual report of their activities with the Pastoral Ministry Leadership Team.

+a.
 Since this license is granted by the national conference, national conference ministers are accountable to the national conference.

 3. Ministerial Service

-National conference ministers may be asked to supply pulpits when ministers are ill or on vacation or be assigned as the senior pastor of a local church.
+b.
+National conference ministers may be asked to fill pulpits when ministers are ill or on vacation, or to be assigned as the senior pastor of a local church.

 c.
 National conference ministers are authorized to officiate at funerals and weddings, and to administer the ordinances of baptism and communion.

 All national conference ministers are expected to pursue a course of study outlined in the chapter “Ministerial Education.”